cache2k/cache2k/src/site/markdown/0/UPCOMING.md

 If something is listed here it might affect an existing application and updating is recommended.

+  * EntryProcessor did not honor expiry times or policy

 ## Fixes and Improvements

 Fixes of corner cases that are most likely not affecting any existing applications and improvements are listed here.